undecided/log-aggregator-techtest/README.md

 ## Things I didn't get time for:

- - rubocop / standardrb - normally would, not sure why I didn't this time
  - fix the pluralisation of "views" in the output
  - replacing missing values with graceful messages
  - accepting log entries via a pipe or other stdin redirect